an3urysm/live-share/docs/collab-vs.md

 # Visual Studio How-tos

 Ready to get going with Visual Studio Live share?
-This document provides you with some useful how-tos for the Visual Studio Live Share extension for Visual Studio.
-See [getting started](getting-started.md) for information on sharing and joining collaboration sessions in VS and other tools.
+This article provides you with some useful how-tos for the Visual Studio Live Share extension for Visual Studio.
+See [collaboration session how-tos](collab-session.md) for information on sharing and joining collaboration sessions in VS and other tools.

 ## Co-Edit